SolaWing/xcode-build-server/Readme.md

 last, restart your language server, and it should work.

-if your build environment changes(eg: add new files, switch sdk, debug/release, conditional macro, etc..), just repeat previous action to update compile info
+if your build environment changes(eg: add new files, switch sdk, debug/release, conditional macro, etc..) and language server work incorrectly, just repeat previous action to update compile info

+PS: Recent Xcode may copy failed. if the case, use the export button to save log to file, and in workspace root run:

+`xcode-build-server parse <PATH/TO/Log>`

 ## Index And Build
 [sourcekit-lsp](https://github.com/apple/sourcekit-lsp#indexing-while-building) use indexing while build.